Compassion Lab is a new way for us to learn how to be more resilient and adaptive leaders.

 At the Compassion Lab we ensure that the our participants embody the learning through short mindfulness sessions, body movement and practical discussions about the nature of our work.
 You can expect plenty of space for laughter and connection.

-A small group of people (only 34 participants) committed to Compassionate Leadership coming together to learn.
+A small group of people (maximum 24 participants) committed to Compassionate Leadership coming together to learn.
 Plenty of time to experience new ideas, no ringing phones, no meetings and no interruptions.

 The two days are grounded in evidence based understandings of how we can deliver our best in environments that are characterised by high stress levels, complexity and workload and where the possibilities for error are many.